Yahoo may rethink use of cash from Alibaba deal

 SAN FRANCISCO Yahoo Inc startled investors by announcing that new Chief Executive Marissa Mayer may reconsider what it does with the cash it gets from a multi-billion dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-Shares of Yahoo, which had previously promised to return most of the cash to shareholders, slid 3.5 percent to $15.45 in afterhours trade.
+Shares of Yahoo, which had previously promised to return most of the cash to shareholders, slid 3.5 percent to $15.45 (9.88 pounds) in after hours trade.

 Yahoo said in a filing with the U.S. Securities and Exchange Commission on Thursday that Mayer, who was hired as CEO last month, has started a review of the company's strategy.